demidko/telegram-storage/README.md

 # Telegram Storage

-Telegram cloud client.
-You need a channel (name or ID) in which your bot has full administrator rights.
-Do not change the channel description!
-The bot stores the keystore identifier in the channel description.
+This library is your quick `Map<K, V>` in the Telegram channel.
+Your bot needs a channel (name or ID) with full admin rights.
+Don't change the description—the bot stores key data there.

 ## Download